Rust-Python-Packaging/rust-pip/PyPi_communication.md

-# Documentaion & Explanations for the PyPi API
+# Documentation & Explanations for the PyPi API
 This markdown file will serve as a refrence for building our PyPi comunication interface, below you will find:

 1. A General explenation of how we will access PyPi